Skip to content

 Reflective surfaces and mirrors play a central role in this body of work conceptually, as a device that can aid in the act of seeing and representing doubles or doppelgangers.
 While doubles and doppelgangers have existed throughout time and are often perceived as a bad omen or threatening force, which the artist alludes to through the use of predominantly darker tones, Gribbon’s impressionistic brushstrokes and empathetic and collaborative approach to figural painting reframe the traditionally disturbing or eerie connotation of doubles to create tender portraits imbued with care.
 In one example, Gribbon and her son are seen with their arms entangled around one another as their eyes look back at the viewer.
 The artist’s own presence in the painting, along with her stern gaze, reinforces her role as the child’s protector, as her arm lightly shields him from behind.
 This is one of several instances in which Gribbon distinguishes herself by her position as a secondary yet omnipresent figure, simultaneously watching after her son and after the viewers looking at the two of them.

 The artist explores ideas of the uncanny and projection—both literally and metaphorically—by utilizing projectors as a tool to further distort an image and blur the lines between her face and her son’s.
-In one work, we see a close-up of Silas with an image of Gribbon projected onto—and partially obscuring—his cheek.
+In one work, we see a close-up of her son with an image of Gribbon projected onto—and partially obscuring—his cheek.
 The eyes, nose, and lips appear in duplicate.
-Though this could be a result of image manipulation, it is in fact the result of the physical layering of Gribbon’s image atop her son’s.
-The projected image of Gribbon’s face originated from a photo taken by Silas which appears in several works on view, further emphasizing the artist’s commitment to collaboration and a multifaceted engagement with her subjects.
+Though this could be a result of image manipulation, it is, in fact, the result of the physical layering of Gribbon’s image atop her son’s.
+The projected image of Gribbon’s face originated from a photo taken by her son which appears in several works on view, further emphasizing the artist’s commitment to collaboration and a multifaceted engagement with her subjects.

 Taken together, the paintings in Like Looking in a Mirror connect to Gribbon’s larger project, in which she utilizes a cinematic approach to create scenes that appear private, but touch on universal themes; in this case, parenthood, identity, and the transfer of thought and experience between generations.
 While the artist often pulls from art historical references and techniques, this show exemplifies her commitment to radicalizing—and personalizing— these traditional modes to incorporate the surreal, the psychedelic, and the uncanny.